BjoernBiltzinger/BjoernBiltzinger.github.io/_pages/about.md

 While data and algorithms fuel my professional life, I'm equally passionate about maintaining a balanced lifestyle:

 ## Sports
-For me, sports are all about balance and mental well-being.
+For me, sports is all about balance and mental well-being.
 I enjoy regular exercise as a way to decompress from work, typically engaging in outdoor activities like jogging, hiking, cycling, or casual fitness routines.

 ## Reading
 My reading is a blend of curiosity and relaxation.
 I enjoy diving into a wide range of non-fiction books that explore everything from history and science to psychology and current affairs.
 Alongside non-fiction, I'm a fan of novels—particularly thrillers.
-My bookshelf is a eclectic mix that reflects my broad interests, always ready to explore new perspectives and learn something unexpected.
+My bookshelf is an eclectic mix that reflects my broad interests, always ready to explore new perspectives and learn something unexpected.

 ## Gaming
 Video games are my go-to for relaxation.
 I love spending time playing casual multiplayer games with friends, enjoying the camaraderie and fun of shared gaming experiences without taking things too seriously.